sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 3. Configure Ansible that it'll be able to download [Red Hat's Ansible Certified Content Collections](https://access.redhat.com/support/articles/ansible-automation-platform-certified-content) that are needed for the playbooks to work from either your local Automation Hub or from [Red Hat's Automation Hub](https://console.redhat.com/ansible/automation-hub).
 If you don't know how to do either of those things, please use [Red Hat's documentation](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.4/html/getting_started_with_automation_hub/con-create-api-token) that explains how to connect to [Red Hat's Automation Hub](https://console.redhat.com/ansible/automation-hub).
 Place your Ansible configuration file either in the directory you checked out (`ansible_satellite`) as `ansible.cfg` or in your home directory with a prefixed dot: `~/.ansible.cfg`.

-    Your Ansible configuration file will look similar to below example:
+    Your Ansible configuration file will look similar to the example below:
     ```ini
     [galaxy]
     server_list = automation-hub,galaxy